-The income from contracting works from a related company, of which Dr. James Sai-Wing Wong is a director and has beneficial interest, was negotiated between the concerned parties by reference to the prevailing market rates.
-Mr. James Sing-Wai Wong is also a common director of that Company and the Company.
+Last year, the income from contracting works from a related company, of which Dr. James Sai-Wing Wong is a director and has beneficial interest, was negotiated between the concerned parties by reference to the prevailing market rates.
+Mr. James Sing-Wai Wong is also a common director of that related company and the Company.